LinguineP/PTB-FLA_BabelAdapter/README.md

 * \* _Requires maven installed_
 * ** _First Application instance should be ran with `java -jar .\target\PTBFLA-Babel-adapter-0.0.6.jar babel.address=<your_device_ip> HyParView.Contact=none`_
 * *** _If some of the ports are occupied when starting the adapter exit it  and tun it again and it should work_
+* For changing the doppelganger port without repeating the build portsChangeUtil.py can be used